medmatix/ParHarnSo/Raspiwulf/README.md

 A Raspian OpenMPI Cluster of Quad-core RaspberryPi2 Boards

 ###Overview
-Consists of 4(or more) RaspberryPI2 systems
+Consists of 4(more tentatively planned) RaspberryPI2 systems

 ###Hardware List